 On this day in 1941, Australian authorities arrived at the homes, business and schools of Japanese residents bearing arrest warrants.
-Even third generation Japanese Australians had to be registered as aliens under the Acts of the time, so the names and addresses of every person was known in advance, and…
+Even third generation Japanese Australians had to be registered as aliens under the Acts of the time, so the names and addresses of every person were known in advance, and…

 Browsing in the awesome Kimberley Bookshop in Broome I came across Noreen Jone’s book Number 2 Home, which explores the history of the Japanese in Western Australia.
 I was intrigued: I’d heard a lot about the role of Chinese and Afghan/Pakistani people in Australia’s history, as well as English, Scots,…